 Declare LLM Usage and Role

-Summary: Researchers must disclose any use of LLMs to support empirical studies in their paper, specifying which LLM was used, how it was used, and where in the research process it was employed.
+Summary: Researchers must disclose any use of LLMs to support empirical studies, specifying which LLM was used, how it was used, and where in the research process it was employed.
+This disclosure should appear in a suitable section of the paper.
 They should report the exact purpose, the tasks that were automated, and the expected benefits in the paper.
-When the LLM is central to the study, the declaration should be prominent and detailed in the methodology section; for tangential uses, a brief statement in the methodology or acknowledgments suffices.
+When the LLM is central to the study, the declaration should be prominent and detailed in the methodology section; for tangential uses, a brief statement in the methodology section suffices.

 Rationale